dluc/openai-tools/README.md

 ## Python and Node.js

-If you are looking for an equivalent solution in for other languages:
+If you are looking for an equivalent solution in other languages:

 * [Python GPT tokenizer](https://huggingface.co/docs/transformers/model_doc/gpt2#transformers.GPT2Tokenizer)
 * [Node.js GPT encoder](https://www.npmjs.com/package/gpt-3-encoder)

+# Licensing

+This library is licensed CC0, in the public domain.
+You can use it for any application, you can modify the code, and you can redistribute any part of it.

+I am not affiliated with OpenAI and this library is not endorsed by them.
+I just work with several AI solutions and I share this code hoping to make technology more accessible and easier to work with.